May 19, 2013

 Introduction

 The objective of general passing is to move the ball among teammates in order to keep it away from opponents and, ultimately, to put the ball in a position for a shot on goal.
 For the Instructional Soccer Program, the youngest players are usually introduced to passing using the inside of the foot to push the ball to a standing partner.
 The use of the instep drive is then added to allow for passing greater distances.
-The next step in the passing progression is to introduce choice of teammates to pass to and player movement.
+The next step in the passing progression is to introduce choices of teammates to pass to and player movement.

 Demonstration